tytydraco/yessleep/out/My_husband_and_I_bought_a_new_house_Turns_out_we_werent_the_only_ones_living_in_it.md

 They weren't human anymore.

 Their limbs had stretched, faces blurring into something distorted and hollow.
-The little girl's hair stood up straight like she was going to be electrocuted, her eyes seemed to melt, dripping away until her face was left looking empty.
+The little girl's hair stood up straight like she was going to be electrocuted, her eyes seeming to melt, dripping away until her face was left looking empty.
 Her head snapped backwards at an impossible angle, as her legs bent and reshaped into those of a goat's, her skin tightening against bone as if her flesh was being sucked away, like a vaccum picking up crackers.

-The woman's eyes fluttered rapidly, widening with every blink until they bulged, rimmed with blood-red veins.
-Her skin blackened, charred like burnt paper, while beside her, the man grew taller--taller still--his head nearly brushing the ceiling.
-His face smoothed into nothingness: no nose or ears, beady eyes and a line too thin for a mouth.
+The woman's eyes fluttered rapidly, and rolled around in fast circles, widening with every blink until they bulged, rimmed with blood-red veins.
+Her skin blackened, charred like burnt paper, her hair frying to a crisp and disappearing like dust, while beside her, the man grew taller--taller still--his head nearly brushing the ceiling.
+His face smoothed into nothingness: no nose or ears, beady black eyes and a line too thin for a mouth.
 Horns split through his skull, sharp and glistening in the dim light.
 The group's fingers elongated next, stretching like strands of wax, curling into long, spidery talons.

 The woman opened her mouth and revealed a long, crimson red tongue, dripping viscous liquid that looked far too much like blood.